reveal/revealjs.com/src/installation.md

 npm start -- --port=8001
 ```

-## Installing from npm or yarn
+## Installing From npm

-You can also install reveal.js as a dependency using npm or yarn.
+You can also install reveal.js using npm or yarn.

 ```shell
 npm install reveal.js